ZupIT/beagle-docs/content/en/ios/customization/dependencies/log-system.md

 2. **Decoding:** displays messages every time a `parse` error occurs.
 3. **Navigation:** informative messages that describes the navigations inside the server driven flow and possible errors may occur.

-It is possible to disable the triggered log messages simple by not configuring a Logger in dependencies.
+It is possible to disable the triggered log messages simply by not configuring a Logger in the dependencies.

 The log messages can be filtered using these categories names and the application main package identifier as a subsystems.